BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 Hint 2: It may be helpful to include sError in your diagram but you are not required to do so.
 If you do write "error" as the state name to denote it.
 An error state has no outgoing transitions.

 Hint 3: The following site may be helpful: [Finite State Machine Designer](https://www.madebyevan.com/fsm/)

+Hint 4: Make sure that every state checks for endOfFile() and that that check is the first branch in your if, else if chain.

 ### Part 6 - Add Automata to Lexer
 1) add the following includes to `Lexer.h`